 Editor’s note: Looking for the right credit card processor for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Stripe vs. Square side-by-side comparison

-Stripe is a relatively new payment processing company compared to most of its competitors.
-It offers reasonably low rates and a variety of mobile-focused and online-focused tools, including the following:
+Stripe payment processing offers reasonably low rates and a variety of mobile-focused and online-focused tools, including the following: